Skip to main content

 Home System

-Medical Alert’s home system is a beginner-friendly choice for people new to owning a medical alert system who mostly stay close to home.
-It comes in both a landline and cellular option and offers strong, two-way communication with EMT/EMD certified monitoring center staff.
+Medical Alert’s home system is a beginner-friendly choice for people new to owning a medical alert system who spend most of their time at home.
+It comes in both landline and cellular options and offers strong, two-way communication with EMT/EMD-certified monitoring center staff.
 The landline option is the most affordable device from Medical Alert.

 Home System